 How to measure online search volumes using the Google Keyword Tool

-The modern world ‘assumes’ that everyone turns to Google when they need something but this isn’t necessarily true … here’s some thoughts and advice on whether you should be working hard on your search engine optimisation and pay-per-click campaigns … or not!
+The modern world ‘assumes’ that everyone turns to Google when they need something but this isn’t necessarily true.
+There is a wide array of platforms consumers can use from Google, YouTube through to Bing.
+The constant here is the ability to search for an answer.
+Here are some thoughts and advice on whether you should be working hard on your search engine optimisation and pay-per-click campaigns … or not!

-On average, Google handles over 40,000 search queries per second (source) and there is a high degree of logic that suggests you SHOULD care about Google as part of your marketing mix.
+Google now processes over 40,000 search queries every second on average, which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide (Source Google).
+Based on this data there is a high degree of logic that suggests you SEO and PPC should form part of your marketing mix.
 But, this ‘logic’ should be reviewed and based on fact rather than gut feel – the customer’s urgency can mean that they don’t automatically reach for the search box – as can the exclusivity and novelty of the product or service you provide.

-The good news here is that Google provide you with a useful tool called their Adwords Keyword Planner.
-To access this tool, you will need a Google account which is, of course, free!
-Once you’ve got your account and logged into the Google keyword tool, you can then accurately establish whether there is an actual measurable search volume for the product or service you provide – click on the option of ‘Search for new keywords using a phrase, website or category’.
+To understand whether SEO or PPC is right for you, Google provides you with a useful tool called their AdWords Keyword Planner.
+To access this tool, you need a Google Ad Account (which is free).
+Once you’ve got your Ad Account you can access Keyword Planner from the tools section.
+You can then accurately establish whether there is an actual measurable search volume for the product or service you provide – click on the option of ‘Search for new keywords using a phrase, website or category’.

 Using the Google Keyword Tool

-The first starting point is to enter a number of keywords into the tool – these should be the words or phrases that you think your client would type into Google to find you.
-Ideally, you should be aiming to enter a minimum of 5 keyphrases here.
+The first starting point is to enter several keywords into the tool – these should be the words or phrases that you think your client would type into Google to find your products and services e.g. Socks.
+Ideally, you should be aiming to enter a minimum of 5 key phrases here.

 Download our marketing plan template

 You can also add in additional criteria here with the main option being the ‘targeting’.
-Here you can select the appropriate geographic area you are interested in (Yorkshire, obviously but you can select this by postcode, town, county, country, etc) … you can also select specific ‘negative keywords’ too – so a sports sock retailer might add into the negative list ‘walking socks’, ‘flight socks’, etc.
+Here you can select the appropriate geographic area you are interested in e.g. Yorkshire but you can be more specific and search by postcode, town, county, country, etc. You can also select specific ‘negative keywords’ too e.g. a sports sock retailer might add into the negative list ‘walking socks’, ‘flight socks’, etc.